ajkessel/ttspod/README.md

 * A locally-stored text file
 * Office documents/PDFs

+## Outputs

+* A podcast RSS feed
+* MP3 files corresponding to each input item

+You'll need a webserver somewhere to host the content if you want to subscribe with your podcasting app.

 ## Text-to-Speech Engines

+* [Coqui](https://github.com/coqui-ai/TTS) (free, requires substantial compute resources and probably a GPU)
 * [Whisper](https://github.com/collabora/WhisperSpeech) (free, requires substantial compute resources and probably a GPU)
-* [Coqui](https://github.com/coqui-ai/TTS) (free, requires substantial compute resources and probably a GPU)
 * OpenAI (paid, requires an [API key](https://platform.openai.com/api-keys))
 * Eleven (limited free version or paid version, [requires an API key](https://elevenlabs.io/docs/api-reference/getting-started))

-If you are using Whisper to generate speech locally, you may need to pull a more recent pytorch build to leverage your GPU.
-See [the PyTorch website](https://pytorch.org/get-started/locally/) for instructions on installing torch and torchaudio with pip for your specific hardware and operating system.
-It seems to run reasonably fast on Windows or Linux with a GPU but is deathly slow in my MacOS experiments.
+Depending on your hardware configuration, you may need to pull a more recent pytorch build to get maximum performance for your specific GPU.
+See [the PyTorch website](https://pytorch.org/get-started/locally/) for instructions on installing torch and torchaudio with pip for your platform.
+Coqui with XTTS runs reasonably fast on Linux, Mac, and Windows, although the Mac GPU (mps) support is limited compared to NVidia.
+Coqui with Tortoise is quite slow, especially on Mac.

 ## Get Started
 This should work "out of the box" on Linux or MacOS.